Judith Howard: Career and research

 In 1991, Howard moved to become Professor of Crystallography at Durham University.
 She has co-authored over 1,500 scientific publications, resulting in a H-index of 82.

 Howard's research is in X-ray crystallography.
 Her interests include in-situ crystallisation of liquids, ultra-low temperature crystallography, high pressure crystallography, experimental charge density analysis, solid-state reactions the study of non-linear optical materials and magnetically interesting materials.

 Howard has created instruments that allow scientists to help advance and prove theories in the field of X-ray crystallography.
 She is the chairperson of the Olexsys software for refinement of crystallographic data.

 Prolific in her contributions to science, with over 1,500 publications to her name, Judith actively participates in committees and conferences worldwide.
 She was the first woman to head a five-star chemistry department (at the University of Durham).
-She was one of the founder members of the British Crystallographic Association where she served as Secretary from 1985-1987 and President from 1992-1996.
+She was one of the founder members of the British Crystallographic Association where she served as Secretary from 1985 to 1987 and President from 1992 to 1996.